Linaro/lava/doc/what-is-lava.rst

 * LAVA is **not** a build farm - other tools need to be used to prepare binaries which can be passed to the device using LAVA.

+.. seealso:: :ref:`continuous_integration` which covers how LAVA relates to continuous integration (CI) and covers the consequences of what LAVA can and cannot do with particular emphasis on how automation itself can block some forms of testing.